XHMC-FM

-XHMC-FM is a commercial radio station located in Mexicali, Baja California, Mexico, broadcasting to the Valley of Mexicali, and Imperial Valley, California, area of the United States on 104.9 FM.
-XHMC-FM airs a contemporary hit radio music format branded as @FM (Arroba FM).
+XHMC-FM is a radio station on 104.9 FM in Mexicali, Baja California, Mexico.
+The station is owned by Uniradio and airs a Regional Mexican music format known as La Invasora.

 History

 XHMC received its concession on November 10, 1987.
 It was owned by Rosa Ruíz de Reyes and has been operated by Radiorama for most of its history.

-Until late 2013 it was known as Estéreo Vida with a Spanish Adult Contemporary rebranding to "Vida 104.9", in 2014 became pop format as "Juventud 104.9", Vida moved to XHSOL-FM, and in 2015 to @FM (Arroba FM).
+It was first known as Estéreo Vida, broadcasting contemporary music in Spanish.
+At the end of 2013 it was renamed "Vida 104.9".
+In 2014, Vida moved to XHSOL-FM 89.9, and 104.9 converted to contemporary hit radio as Juventud 104.9, adopting the Arroba FM brand in 2015.

 In 2017, control of the Radiorama Mexicali cluster was transferred to Grupo Larsa Comunicaciones, marking its first expansion outside of the state of Sonora.
 On December 1, XHMC was relaunched as "Arroba Sin Límites", retaining the name of its previous pop format (Arroba FM/@FM) while adding that used on Larsa's other similarly formatted stations.
-By 2018 Radiorama returns back operation and resumed returned to the @FM (Arroba FM) format.
+In September 2018, Larsa stopped operating the Mexicali stations, with Radiorama and the full Arroba FM brand returning.

+Uniradio assumed operational control of XHMC-FM in January 2024 and relaunched it as La Invasora.